AbdullahKarakoc/Rent-A-Car/README.md

 ## Introduction

-The Rent A Car API provides endpoints to manage car rentals, customers, branches, payments, insurances, and rentals.
+The Rent A Car API provides endpoints to manage cars, customers, branches, payments,staff, branches address, insurances, and rentals.
 It allows users to perform CRUD operations and manage car bookings.

 ## TECHNOLOGIES